 The delivery of this type of email is critical to both you and your customer.
 Using the default WordPress method for sending email often results in email being flagged as “spam” by many filtering applications.
 Using a SMTP plugin and a “real” email account to send transactional email may still not be sufficient to guarantee delivery.

-The use of a transactional email provider such as Mailgun greatly simplifies the job of ensuring delivery.
-Mailgun sends email using it’s own email servers and works diligently to ensure that they are not blacklisted.
-Mailgun also logs delivery failures with detailed diagnostic information.
+The use of a transactional email provider such as SendGrid greatly simplifies the job of ensuring delivery.
+SendGrid sends email using it’s own email servers and works diligently to ensure that they are not blacklisted.
+SendGrid also logs delivery failures with detailed diagnostic information.

-Best of all, Mailgun has a free tier which allows for up to 10,000 emails per month.
+Best of all, SendGrid has a free tier which allows for up to 100 emails per day (~3,000 emails per month).
 This is perfect for the small business or non-profit with modest transactional email volumes.